co-ment/comt/README.md

 ## Installation (Vagrant development box)

 The second option is to use the vagrant virtual machine defined in the `dev` folder.

-For this you need first to install Vagrant for your platform (c.f. http://www.vagrantup.com/), open a terminal in the `dev` folder and launch the command
+For this you need first to install Vagrant for your platform (cf. <http://www.vagrantup.com/>), open a terminal in the `dev` folder and launch the command

-`$ vagrant up`
+    vagrant up

 This will create a virtual box, using the private address 172.16.1.2.
-An instance of comt can be reached at the following url http://172.16.1.2.
+An instance of comt can be reached at the following url <http://172.16.1.2/>.

 The provisioning tool used is Puppet and the manifest (cf `dev/manifests/site.pp`) uses some external modules (c.f. `dev/modules/` except `dev/modules/sysconfig`).
-These modules are referenced as git submodule.
+These modules are referenced as git submodules.
 Therefore you mus ensure that all the submodules have been cloned also.
-There is two ways to make this:
+There are two ways to make this:

 - pass the `--recursive` option to `git clone` when cloning the Co-ment repository :
 `$ git clone --recursive https://github.com/co-ment/comt.git`

-- or on an existing cloned repository :
-`$ git submodule init && git submodule install`
+- or on an existing cloned repository : `$ git submodule init && git submodule install`

-The installation have the following parameters:
+The installation has the following parameters:

 - The root of the project is mapped on `/srv/comt` on the dev box.
-- The web server is nginx (http://nginx.org/).
+- The web server is nginx (<http://nginx.org/>).
-- The web pages are served as a wsgi application with gunicorn (http://gunicorn.org/).
+- The web pages are served as a wsgi application with gunicorn (<http://gunicorn.org/>).
-- The gunicorn processes are monitored by supervisor (http://supervisord.org/).
+- The gunicorn processes are monitored by supervisor (<http://supervisord.org/>).
 - Openoffice is installed but is not launched as an headless instance (althought it could be easily setup with supervisor).
 - The dev box uses a virtual network with the ip 172.16.1.2 (this can be changed in the Vagrant config).
-- The box is provisioned using puppet (http://puppetlabs.com/).
+- The box is provisioned using puppet (http://puppetlabs.com/>).
 - Most of the configuration is done in the sysconfig module found in `dev/modules/sysconfig`.
 - All the other subdirectories of `dev/modules` are puppet modules used during the box provisioning.
 All the folders are sub-repositories and are checked-out using git.